yesminekacem/Esprit-PIDEV-3A2-2026-AgriNova/README.md

 # 🌱 AgriNova — Digital Farm Management System

+> **Repository:** `Esprit-PIDEV-3A2-2026-AgriNova`

+This project was developed as part of the **PIDEV – 3rd Year Engineering Program** at **Esprit School of Engineering** (Academic Year 2025–2026).

-> A comprehensive JavaFX desktop application for modern farm management, featuring crop tracking, AI-powered task generation, disease detection, a community forum, a marketplace with PayPal checkout, and a full user authentication system with Face ID.
+AgriNova is a comprehensive JavaFX desktop application for modern farm management, featuring crop tracking, AI-powered task generation, disease detection, a community forum, a marketplace with PayPal checkout, and a full user authentication system with Face ID.

 ---